urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **vector**
   : New values to place into specified locations in **field**.
-Shall be an array of any type and rank one.
   It shall have at least as many elements as **mask** has _\.true._ values.

 - **mask**
-  : Shall be an array of type _logical_ that specifies which values in **field** are to be replaced with values from **vector**.
+  : Shall be an array that specifies which values in **field** are to be replaced with values from **vector**.

 - **field**
-  : The original data to be edited.
-Shall be of the same type and type parameters as **vector** and shall be conformable with **mask**.
+  : The input array to be altered.

 ### **Result**

   The element of the result that corresponds to the ith true element of MASK, in array element order, has the value VECTOR (i) for i = 1, 2, . . ., t, where t is the number of true values in MASK.
 Each other element has a value equal to FIELD if FIELD is scalar or to the corresponding element of FIELD if it is an array.

   The resulting array corresponds to **field** with _\.true._ elements of **mask** replaced by values from **vector** in array element order.

 ### **Examples**
 Particular values may be "scattered" to particular positions in an array by using